 The Best Anti-Aging Secrets Dermatologists Won’t Tell You for Free

-Your best weapon to fight aging skin is sunscreen
+Opt for sunscreen to fight aging skin

 Expensive products are not always more effective

-While it’s tempting to splurge on a skin-care item that promises to yield miracle-worthy results, pricey doesn’t always translate to premium.
-In fact, there are some great drugstore products that can produce great results, according to Dendy Engelman, MD, a dermatologist at Manhattan Dermatology and Cosmetic Surgery.
+It may be tempting to splurge on a skin-care item that promises to yield worthy results, but pricey doesn’t always equal quality.
+There are some great drugstore products that can produce great results, according to Dendy Engelman, MD, a dermatologist at Manhattan Dermatology and Cosmetic Surgery in New York City.
 “A higher price tag can mean better quality ingredients or a higher concentration of an ingredient, but the ingredients list is always more important than the brand selling the product,” she says.

-Don’t buy generic skin care
+Don’t buy generic skincare

-You really don’t need a fancy cleanser
+Skimp on a fancy cleanser

 No matter what an expensive cleanser may cost, it’s not going to work any more magic than most lower-cost competitors, according to dermatologists.
 “The goal of a cleanser is to remove dirt, oil, makeup, and pollution from the skin without disrupting the outer skin layer—and the ingredients used to create a product that can do this are not expensive,” says Dr. Zeichner.
-“In fact, some of the best quality cleansers are actually among the least expensive products on the market—for example, the Dove Beauty Bar is a gold standard product using ultra gentle cleansing ingredients that actually helps hydrate the skin.”
+“In fact, some of the best quality cleansers are actually among the least expensive products on the market—for example, the Dove Beauty Bar is a gold standard product using ultra-gentle cleansing ingredients that actually helps hydrate the skin.”

 “We develop fine lines because of repeated folding of the skin from underlying muscles,” explains Dr. Zeichner.
 “Young, healthy skin has a strong foundation that resists folding and bounces back to its original shape, but, with age, that skin foundation gets weaker.”
 While topical creams will certainly help keep the skin barrier strong, the only way to truly reduce wrinkles is to relax the muscles underneath the skin, according to Dr. Zeichner.

-It’s true that even on the cloudiest or snowiest of days, sunscreen should be a part of your daily skin-care routine.
+It’s true that even on the cloudiest or snowiest of days, sunscreen should be a part of your daily skincare routine.
 “Incidental sun exposure for only 10 to 15 minutes a day adds up over time and can cause significant sun damage and accelerated photoaging,” says Dr. Engelman.
 In order to keep skin looking it’s youngest and healthiest, she recommends applying sunscreen every single day of the year, as brief sun exposures throughout the year can add up to significant damage (think driving with the sunroof open or walking around outdoor shopping centers during peak sun hours).
-Here are 9 beauty products dermatologists wish you’d stop wasting money on.
+Here are beauty products dermatologists wish you’d stop wasting money on.

 According to Hadley King, MD, a dermatologist at Dr. Doris Day’s Upper East Side private practice Day Dermatology & Aesthetics in New York City, topical retinoids are the most effective topical anti-aging products (after sun protection).
 “There is great data that supports their effectiveness and safety,” she says.
 “While prescription retinoids are the most effective, there are now plenty of over-the-counter products that contain retinol and work well, especially on those with sensitive skin.”

 If you’re looking for fast results without the use of creams, Dr. Garden recommends laser treatments, which he specializes in.
-“We have lasers for brown spots, red spots, blood vessels and wrinkles,” he says.
-“Newer devices called fractionated lasers can produce impressive results with less down-time than before.”
+“We have lasers for brown spots, red spots, blood vessels, and wrinkles,” he says.
+“Newer devices called fractionated lasers can produce impressive results with less downtime than before.”
 Although they’re on the pricier side, he says that these treatments can offer results far superior to creams.
 But the only caveat is that these machines are powerful and, in many states, can be operated by unqualified individuals who are not even physicians.
 He recommends making sure that your laser treatments are being performed by a board-certified dermatologist to avoid complications.